nextgis-borsch/borsch/README.md

 4. Preferably cmake via include(util) should extract version from header file or another files and report it colored
 5. Preferably add Findxxx.cmake with version check (see.
 [FindGEOS](https://github.com/nextgis-borsch/borsch/blob/master/cmake/FindGEOS.cmake) and [FindPROJ4](https://github.com/nextgis-borsch/borsch/blob/master/cmake/FindPROJ4.cmake))
 6. Create FindExtxxx.cmake with library repository name and some optional variables
+7. Add REGISTER_PACKAGE block to register libraries in CMake global repository on target system.

 # Update library sources
 Then new version of a library released, borsch need to be updated too.